 Students should share their conclusions with their peers.
 They will get to see how other students are finishing their stories and may prompt more ideas for this writing or future writing.

 I hope you gathered a few ideas useful for your own classroom or homeschool student.
 There are many more writing mini lessons just like this one!
+If you are looking for ways to write a strong conclusion, visit my post in the revising stage called HOW TO WRITE A JAMMIN’ CONCLUSION!

 This lesson is also included in the STEP-BY-STEP Interactive Writing Notebooks with mini lessons for paragraph, narrative, opinion, and informative writing designed to scaffold through the writing process.
 It includes anchor charts for teaching, interactive notebook pages for taking notes, modeled stories, grade by grade mentor text, practice sheets, tracking forms, goal forms, prompts, and so much more!
 Click on the pic below to find out how to motivate students and boost test scores with this STEP-BY-STEP year-long writing program!